freebirdyeah/cryptonite-taskphase-shaan/Comprehending_Commands.md

 pwn.college{Q4imH6UhpRybDxpEywk5Mk3vHMS.dlTM1UDL2MDO0czW}
 ```

 > NOTE: On noticing, `not-the-flag` doesn't exists, I entered `~$ touch not-the-flag` and then executed `~$ ln -s /flag not-the-flag` which gave the error: `ln: failed to create symbolic link 'not-the-flag': File exists` which happened because the file `not-the-flag` already existed and `ln` can't overwrite existing file or symlinks.
-In short, if you're creating a symlink, the file that you want to link shouldn't exist beforehand.
+In short it seems to me, if you're creating a symlink, the file that you want to link shouldn't exist beforehand.

 > This Problem was resolved when `~$ ln -s -f /flag not-the-flag` was executed as the `-f` instructs `ln` to overwrite.

-> NOTE 2: /flag was unreadable, however it contents could be accessed just by making a symlink to it.
+> NOTE 2: `/flag` was unreadable, however it contents could be accessed just by making a symlink to it.
 This seems to be some kind of a security flaw.